phantasm66/mtarep/README.md

 MTAREP
 ================================

-Collect, report and alert on various MTA reputation and rbl statistics.
+Collect and report on your mail server reputation, deliverability and rbl statistics.

 Requirements:
 -------------